-- 1. The practice of compulsory licensing involves manufacturing and/or importing generic versions of medicine without securing the patent holder's permission.
-According to Richard Ashcroft, why is compulsory - licensing so controversial? - 2.
-Throughout this article, Ashcroft is concerned to show how the state has certain obligations to its citizens. - According to Ashcroft, what does Hobbes think is "the primary function of the state" (p.
+- The practice of compulsory licensing involves manufacturing and/or importing generic versions of medicine without securing the patent holder's permission.
+According to Richard Ashcroft, why is this practice so controversial? - 2.
+Throughout this article, Ashcroft is concerned to show how the state has certain obligations to its citizens.
+Based on Ashcroft's presentation, what does Hobbes think is "the primary function of the state" (p.
 132)?
-Given this function, why is the state morally permitted (or perhaps even morally obligated) to engage in the compulsory licensing of essential medicines during a public health disaster? - 3.
-Does Ashcroft's Hobbesian account place any limitations on what the state may do when responding to a public health disaster?
+How does this function of a state justify why a nation in the grips of a public health disaster is morally permitted (or perhaps even obliged) to engage in the compulsory licensing of essential medicines?
+Does this Hobbesian account place any limitations to what the state may do when responding to such a disaster?